bodnariumatei/university-projects/README.md

 TvShowsManager - application for tracking and managing tv shows, developed in Python
               - proof of concept for Layered Architecture Framework

+Animation Studio Database SQL Queries - SQL queries for creating a database for an Animation Studio with insertions, interogations, procedures, CRUD functions
+                                      - developed for Microsoft SQL Server